a-flyleaf/ygbtdm/misc/outline2.md

       - nm: the first
         desc: |-
           Lorem ipsum **dolor sit** amet.
 For god's sake *keep it short*.
+  - title: [idr yayyy]
+    sum: |-
+      <em style="text-transform:uppercase;font-style:normal;">kidnapping arc woohoo</em>
+      cold open with KL waking up in silence, then J+Seq; ends with Joce's vulnerable moment
+    scn:
+      - nm: cold open
+        desc: |-
+          Kay Lin comes to and she's tied up, bound to a pole in a dark room (implicitly basement).
+Utterly alone.
+      - nm: J+Seq
+        desc: |-
+          &Possible continued flashback?
+Need to build up to the "hero" moment....

+          Joce meets Seqiutur at the now-collapsed entry.
+They talk around in circles for a while before finally mentioning the accountant (called "that suit woman" or similar) was asking about Kay Lin.

+          Before Joce leaves, she pauses and apologizes.
+Seq's like "for what"; it's for threatening them at the beginning, for the $food.
+Sequitur doesn't remember, and doesn't think it's a big deal anyway, which Gets To her a bit.
+Joce walks off hastily.
+      - nm: flashback???
+        desc: |-
+          [yeah idk here seems like a decent place]
+      - nm: KL+D banter time
+        desc: |-
+          Joce reaches the house.
+Seems empty.

+          Meanwhile, the accountant steps out and starts interrogating Kay Lin.
+Kay Lin's not too worried, maybe crack some jokes ("Gee, you could've asked me to dinner first").
+As Joce gets closer to the muffled voices, cue "I know you've won" talk.

+          Kay Lin still refuses to answer for real, and then Joce drops in.
+The accountant traps her instantly and Kay Lin *flips*.
+      - nm: revelation time
+        desc: |-
+          The accountant reveals she doesn't *want* to hurt either of them (terribly inconvenient) but figured this might be the only way to make Kay Lin talk.
+Possible reiteration of *how* she knows Kay Lin's a former victor, which Kay Lin reluctantly confirms.
+Also drop the pendant if it hasn't been already.
+Joce starts out defiant but can't deny that she wants to know what's going on, too.

+          Thus the accountant, still very much teasing Kay Lin (and a frustrated Kay Lin very much *not* reciprocating), pushes for more, and when Joce is threatened (hurt?) she caves: Yes, she's won this game beore.
+She first played with a friend---that pendant was hers.
+      - nm: revelations cont'd.
+        desc: |-
+          No more from Kay Lin.
+The accountant *jumps* on this; Kay Lin, increasingly distraught, insists she did *not* kill her friend, but refuses to say how she (the friend) died.

+          The accountant nudges Joce along to a conclusion, with or without stating it outright.
+(Think less manipulation more "can you believe this shit, she's *clearly* using you"; blatant or not, Kay Lin's out of denials.)
+Asks Joce: "Do I... remind you of her?"
+Kay Lin can only say, feebly, "Yeah.
+You do." and then drops her head.
+      - nm: aftermath
+        desc: |-
+          Possible resumed flashback?
+Back-and-forths; makes Joce sound like a real hardass (do whatever it takes to survive), but culminates in what she *really* wants (to protect the weak, because no one was there for her).

+          The accountant's like "alright, we're done here" and offers to let Joce go, or maybe straight-up *does* with no warning.
+She quickly proves her reflexes beat Joce's, but otherwise she's willing to let Joce go free, provided she leaves alone.

+          At first Joce actually seems to go for it.
+The accountant kneels down by Kay Lin, disappointed in the sentimental anticlimax, requesting last words and such.
+Silence from Kay Lin.
+Joce breaks in and raises a lamp over the accountant's head--- ! (possible challenge summons at the end?)
+      - nm: quote-unquote “heroism”, Vulnerable Moment
+        desc: |-
+          Conclude flashback/motive sequence.

+          Joce runs out as the house collapses.
+She's carrying Kay Lin, who's unconscious and bleeding profusely from a torso wound.
+In sharp contrast to the quiet, noble hero image, Joce is thoroughly panicked.

+          She catches sight of an alliance group; unsure if she caves to calling for help or if they notice, but White Rabbit steps forward and Joce is still reluctant to let Kay Lin go.

+          When she does, the adrenaline crashes as people (including a medic) surround Kay Lin, blocking her from sight.
+Sequitur approaches Joce and offers a comforting back/shoulder pat; Joce kneels, quietly falling apart.
   - title: No one else
     sum: |-
       KL wakes up sad and ends with KL still being sad but for very different reasons. meanwhile Joce does a friendship!

       split up the second scene because "keep it short" is not working out lmao, although the last part's choppy anyway...

+      +later note: wondering if there could also be a bit more with Joce and the medic?
+Joce hit her own little nadir last ep, but I don't want to spend too much time on a minor relationship.... working it into the group session could be fine ig, hm.
     scn:
       - nm: world's worst wake-up call
         desc: |-